davetron5000/sneaking-scala/web_testing/01_problem.md

 !SLIDE
-# What we did
+# What OPOWER did

 !SLIDE center
 # Web Testing
 ![Web Testing](web_testing.png)

-!SLIDE bullets incremental
+!SLIDE small bullets incremental
-# Low Risk, High Value
-* Web Testing new
+# Web Testing
-* Testing API new
+* A New Concept
+* Key to success
-* Something to learn anyway
+* New API to learn for eveyone
-* Why not some Scala?
+* Can we sneak in Scala?
+* (and add value :)

 !SLIDE smaller
 # HTMLUnit/JWebUnit is assembly language